Inzhenerka/docs.getdbt.tech/website/docs/guides/visual-editor-qs.md

 <Lightbox src="/img/docs/dbt-cloud/visual-editor/one-model-operator.png" width="90%" title="A single model operator." />

-You now have your first data source!
+You now have your first model in Visual Editor!

 4. Drag a new **Model** operator to the canvas below the first and repeat the previous steps, but this time set the source model to `stg_order_items`.

     <Lightbox src="/img/docs/dbt-cloud/visual-editor/two-model-operators.png" width="90%" title="Two model operators in the canvas."/>

-Now, you have two source data models and are ready to transform the data!
+Now, you have two models and are ready to transform the data!

 :::tip

-Don't see a source model you're looking for?
+Don't see a pre-existing model you're looking for?
 Ask your dbt admins to ensure it's been run recently and hasn't gone stale.

 :::